cryeprecision/nz2-poc-rs/README.md

 # NZ2 Proof-of-Concept

-A (hopefully) spec-compliant proof-of-concept implementation of the NZ2 specification in Rust.
+A (hopefully) spec-compliant implementation of the [NZ2 specification](https://github.com/cryeprecision/nz2-spec) in Rust.

 ## Related Repositories